 - Bathe the Cat: If you and your cat are up to it, a bath will drown most remaining fleas.
 It isn't necessary to use a "flea" shampoo or a "flea dip" for this purpose.
 Just a mild cat or baby shampoo will do the job handsomely.
-If you've never bathed a cat before, check my step-by-step How To on Bathing Your Cat.

 Topical Flea Control Products

-There are several topical cat flea control products which work by affecting the nerve receptors of the flea.
+There are several topical cat flea control products that work by affecting the nerve receptors of the flea.
 They are usually applied to the cat's skin at the back of the neck and are collected in the hair follicles, from which the product is slowly released.
 Most topicals are labeled for once-a-month application, although in practice, they may work much longer.